PreviousView allNext

 Embedded asset

-In this blog, we’ll explore what landlord insurance covers, why it’s worth considering, and what it might cost here in New Zealand.
+Renting out a property?
+The right insurance isn’t just smart—it’s uber important.
+Regular house insurance doesn’t cover the unique risks landlords face, but landlord insurance does.
+In this blog, we’ll explore what landlord insurance covers, why it’s worth considering, and what it might cost in New Zealand.

 What’s the difference between landlord insurance and house insurance?

 Landlord insurance goes beyond regular house insurance.
-While house insurance protects your building and some personal belongings, landlord insurance is made for property owners who rent out their homes.
+While house insurance protects your home and some personal belongings, landlord insurance is designed specifically for property owners renting out their homes.
 It covers risks like tenant-related damage and lost rental income, things regular home insurance doesn’t usually cover.

-Think of it this way: Imagine a tenant suddenly can’t pay rent due to financial hardship.
+Think of it this way: Imagine if a tenant suddenly couldn’t pay rent due to financial hardship.
 With landlord insurance, you’d be covered for that lost income, so your finances stay on track.
-Plus, landlord insurance often includes legal liability in case someone is injured on your property.
+Plus, landlord insurance often includes legal liability coverage in case someone is injured on your property.

 Looking to save a bit on your landlord insurance?
-We’ve got some practical ways to cut down costs — check out 8 Budget Hacks for House Insurance for a few clever ideas you can use today.
+We’ve got some practical ways to cut down costs—check out our blog, 8 Budget Hacks for House Insurance, for a few clever ideas you can use today.

 Why do you need landlord insurance?

-It’s not legally required, but landlord insurance can save you big-time stress and expense.
+It’s not legally required, but landlord insurance can save you stress and expense.
 Without it, you might end up paying out of pocket for tenant damages, lost rent, or even legal claims if someone’s injured on the property.
-And given New Zealand’s natural disaster risks, like earthquakes and floods, protecting your rental income brings peace of mind.
+Given New Zealand’s natural disaster risks, like earthquakes and floods, protecting your rental income provides peace of mind.

 Embedded asset